Are you a current HASCO client wanting to port-out (move) to another housing authority’s jurisdiction?

-To port to the Housing Authority of Snohomish County (HASCO), the following steps need to be taken:
+To port to HASCO, the following steps must be taken:

 HASCO is not absorbing vouchers; we are billing the initial housing authority.

-- Within 5-10 business days of your current housing specialist notifying you that your paperwork has been sent to HASCO, you will be contacted by the HASCO portability specialist regarding your portability briefing.
+- Within 5-10 business days of your initial housing authority notifying you that your portability documentation has been sent to HASCO, you will be contacted by the HASCO portability specialist regarding a portability briefing.

-If you have not heard from HASCO regarding your portability documentation within 5 business days of your paperwork being sent, you should contact our office.
+If you have not heard from HASCO, regarding your portability status, within 5 business days of when your paperwork was sent, please contact our office.

-- You will meet individually with the portability specialist.
-The portability specialist will contact you when your portability folder is ready to be picked up.
+- You will meet individually with the HASCO portability specialist for your port in briefing.
+The portability specialist will contact by phone and/or email to notify you that your portability folder is ready to be picked up.

-You will also be provided documents regarding HASCO’s policies, the family obligations, and some helpful information to assist you in your search for housing.
-The portability specialist will go over all the documents in the portability folder and answer any questions you may have.
+At the briefing, you will also be provided documents regarding HASCO’s policies, your family obligations, and some helpful information to assist you in your search for housing.
+The portability specialist will go over all the documents in the portability briefing folder and answer any questions you may have.

 Family Self-Sufficiency (FSS) Program

 HASCO does not participate in the FSS program.
-If you are porting to our area and you are a current FSS participant, please discuss with your current FSS case worker how a portability move will affect your FSS participation.
+If you are porting to our area and you are a current FSS participant, please discuss with your current FSS caseworker on how a portability move will affect your FSS participation.

 Payment Standards and Voucher Size

-The portability specialist will not know what bedroom size voucher or what rent amounts you qualify for until HASCO receives your portability documents from your current housing authority.
+The portability specialist will not know what bedroom size voucher or what rent amounts you qualify for until HASCO receives your portability documents from your initial housing authority.

-If you are in need of an interpreter, please call our office and one will be provided free of charge.
-Please feel free to contact me with the contact information below if you have any questions.
+If you need an interpreter, please call our office and one will be provided free of charge.